microsoft/MInference/README.md

 ## 📰 News

+- 👾 [25/04/23] We are excited to announce the release of our multi-modality work, [MMInference](https://aka.ms/2504.16083), which use **modality-aware permutation aparse attention** to accelerate long-context VLMs.
+We'll present MMInference at **Microsoft Booth** and **FW-Wild at ICLR'25**.
+See you in Singapore!
 - 🤗 [25/01/27] MInference has been integrated into [Qwen2.5-1M](https://qwenlm.github.io/blog/qwen2.5-1m/) and online services.
 For details, refer to the [paper](https://arxiv.org/abs/2501.15383) and the [vLLM implementation](https://github.com/vllm-project/vllm/pull/11844).
 - 🪸 [25/01/23] SCBench has been accepted at **ICLR'25**.
 - 🍩 [24/12/13] We are excited to announce the release of our KV cache-centric analysis work, [SCBench](https://aka.ms/SCBench), which evaluates long-context methods from a KV cache perspective.
 - 🧤 [24/09/26] MInference has been accepted as **spotlight** at **NeurIPS'24**.
 See you in Vancouver!

 - 👘 [24/09/16] We are pleased to announce the release of our KV cache offloading work, [RetrievalAttention](https://aka.ms/RetrievalAttention), which accelerates long-context LLM inference via vector retrieval.
 <details>
 <summary>More News</summary>
  <ul>
+  <li> 👘 [24/09/16] We are pleased to announce the release of our KV cache offloading work, <a href="https://aka.ms/RetrievalAttention">RetrievalAttention</a>, which accelerates long-context LLM inference via vector retrieval.</li>
   <li> 🥤 [24/07/24] MInference supports <a href="https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct">meta-llama/Meta-Llama-3.1-8B-Instruct</a> now.</li>
   <li> 🪗 [24/07/07] Thanks @AK for sponsoring.
 You can now use MInference online in the <a href="https://huggingface.co/spaces/microsoft/MInference">HF Demo</a> with ZeroGPU.</li>
   <li> 📃 [24/07/03] Due to an issue with arXiv, the PDF is currently unavailable there.
 You can find the paper at this <a href="https://export.arxiv.org/pdf/2407.02490">link</a>.</li>